rogerbinns/apsw/doc/async.rst

     runs next.

-    The GIL can be released by C code when not using Python data structures to allow other threads Python to run.
+    The GIL can be released by C code when not using Python data structures to allow Python code in other threads to run.
 This is done during I/O and database operations etc.

 Free threaded (Python 3.14+)